How low access doors can open up a new bathing experience

 This can lead to more serious problems in some people.
 For instance, decreased circulation may cause swelling, loss of feeling in the legs and feet, and even blood clots.
 However, much of this can be successfully countered by using a walk in bath because it increases circulation.

-The chance to take a bath is something that everyone enjoys.
-It provides valuable time to allow you to relax and unwind after a long day and it also helps to ease the pain and stiffness associated with joint problems and sore muscles.
+The chance to have a bath is something that everyone enjoys.
+It provides valuable time to allow you to relax and unwind after a long day, and it also helps to ease the pain and stiffness associated with joint problems and sore muscles.

 Therefore, a walk in bath provides much more than an opportunity to soak in a bathtub.
 It can provide therapeutic relaxation while simultaneously helping you to reduce pain and maintain as much mobility as possible.